6 Toxic Patterns

 A conflict only exists where there is something important to one partner and it is somehow in conflict with something important to the other.
 When each can discover what is important to the other and offer empathic, understanding support of that interest, then conflict typically subsides.

-The Gottman Institute’s research found that the way spouses described their past memories was consistent with the way they looked at the present situation and predictive of how they would regard their future… positive or negative.
+The Gottman Institute’s research found that the way spouses described their past memories was consistent with how they looked at the present situation—and predictive of how they would regard their future… positive or negative.

 When asked about particular past events like the wedding, the honeymoon, the first year of marriage, the birth of their first child, etc., Disaster Couples voiced a glass half empty story, while Master Couples voiced a glass half full story, even if the details were much the same.
 You could say that the description of memories exposed either a positive or negative outlook on life and on the relationship.

 The antidote offered for negative memories is the application of the second principle that makes marriage work… nurturance of fondness and admiration.

 That is, to avoid seeing things negatively, see things positively.
 Replace criticisms with affirmations.
 Replace complaints with gratitude; instead of letting familiarity breed contempt, let recognition of what we fell in love with continue to be in the forefront of our mind.
 As noted above, this is protective of our partner—keeping our spouse’s name safe in our mouth (as well as in our thoughts).